-- 1. Participation in extracurricular activities,

-- 2. Postsecondary education costs, and

-- 3. Summer school or night school.
+- 1. Participation in extracurricular activities. - 2.
+Summer school or night school.

 No other money shall be deposited in the student fee fund whether from other student fees or taxes, and the money shall be expended for the purposes for which it was collected from the students.